double-de/double-de/README.md

 - 👋 Hi, I’m @double-de
 - 👀 I’m interested in web design.
-Currently HTML, CSS & JS, later any framework as React or Vue.
+Currently HTML, CSS & JS, later any library as React.
-- 🌱 I’m currently learning CSS & JS.
+- 🌱 I’m currently learning JS with Junior skill :(.

 <!---
 double-de/double-de is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.